Poverty in Africa: Misused money

-Over $500 billion (U.S.) has been sent to African nations in the form of direct aid.
+Between 1960 and 1997, foreign nations sent over $500 billion (U.S.) to African nations in the form of direct aid.
 The consensus is that the money has had little long-term effect.
+The Cato Institute argues this is because, rather than increasing development, financial aid creates dependence on foreign investments.
+For example, as of 2005, the budgets of Ghana and Uganda were more than 50 percent aid-dependent.
+In 2002, then-president of Senegal, economist Abdoulaye Wade, stated, "'I've never seen a country develop itself through aid or credit.
+Countries that have developed - in Europe, America, Japan, Asian countries like Taiwan, Korea and Singapore - have all believed in free markets.
+There is no mystery there.
+Africa took the wrong road after independence.

 In addition, most African nations have owed substantial sums of money.
 However, a large percentage of the money was either invested in weapons (money that was spent back in developed nations, and provided little or no benefit to the native population) or was directly misappropriated by corrupt governments.
 As such, many newly democratic nations in Africa are saddled with debt run up by totalitarian regimes.
 Large debts usually result in little being spent on social services, such as education, pensions, or medical care.
 In addition, most of the debt currently owed (approximately $321 billion (U.S.) in 1996) represents only the interest portion on the debt, and far exceeds the amounts that were actually borrowed (although this is true of large debts in developed nations as well).
 Authors Leonce Ndikumana and James K. Boyce estimate that from 1970 to 2008, capital flight from 33 sub-Saharan countries totalled $700 billion.
 Most African nations are pushing for debt relief, as they are effectively unable to maintain payments on debt without extending the debt payments indefinitely.
 However, most plans to forgive debt affect only the smallest nations, and large debtor nations, like Nigeria, are often excluded from such plans.

 What large sums of money that are in Africa are often used to develop mega-projects when the need is for smaller scale projects.
 For example, Ghana was the richest country in Africa when it obtained independence.
 However, a few years later, it had no foreign reserves of any consequence.
 The money was spent on large projects that turned out to be a waste of resources: